FrancescoMussi/ionic2-code-example/README.md

 http://plnkr.co/edit/3MZ2pnG5z7zCfkQgPUpI?p=preview

-Note: for simplicity the style is all in one file: app.css and has been slightly modified for the plunker.
+Note: for simplicity sake the style has been put all in one file: app.css and has been slightly modified for the plunker. </br>
 Use Github as code reference.